jhipster/generator-jhipster/rfcs/4-jhipster-rfc-entity-i18n-as-core.md

 - `preparingFields`
 - `preparingRelationships`

-Those generators and priorities will be replaced by entity/i18n focused priorities and internal methods to support the workflow.
+Those generators and priorities will be replaced by entity focused priorities and internal methods to support the workflow.
 Some entity related generators may be kept for more specific purpose like prompts.

 Planed priorities includes.